jonnor/ESC-CNN-microcontroller/report/report.md

 LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
 In order to reduce parameters the early layers use spatially separable convolutions, and the middle layers used dilated convolutions.
-As a result the model has 2.05MB of paramters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.
+As a result the model has 2.05MB of parameters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.

 AclNet [@AclNet] is a CNN architecture.